ZaraLabTeam/asp-net-web-api/slides/6-creating-a-database.md

 HTTP requests per day</q>

 Notes:
-SQLite is not directly comparable to client/server SQL database engines such as MySQL, Oracle, PostgreSQL, or SQL Server Because an SQLite database requires no administration, it works well in devices that must operate without expert human support.
+SQLite a self-contained, serverless, zero-configuration, transactional SQL database engine, it is not directly comparable to client/server SQL database engines such as MySQL, Oracle, PostgreSQL, or SQL Server

+Because an SQLite database requires no administration, it works well in devices that must operate without expert human support.
 SQLite is a good fit for use in cellphones, set-top boxes, televisions, game consoles, cameras, watches, kitchen appliances, thermostats, automobiles, machine tools, airplanes, remote sensors, drones, medical devices, and robots: the "internet of things".
+Embedded devices: think of devices of which you can only remove the battery at most

 SQLite is often used as the on-disk file format for desktop applications such as version control systems, financial analysis tools, media cataloging and others.